Concrete Crack Monitors

 The concrete crack monitoring microscope is a high-definition instrument with its own adjustable light source.

-The displacement crack gauge monitors movement where there is a step across a crack due to displacement.
+The displacement crack monitoring gauge monitors movement where there is a step across a crack due to displacement.

 The concrete crack width gauge measures widths and locations of cracks before staring a monitoring program.